The council monitors developments to check they continue to comply with planning conditions, and reacts to potential breaches reported.

 Anonymous complaints will not normally be pursued unless other evidence suggests that the breach is causing serious harm to the environment or the amenity of residents.

-You can email us - email@example.com or write to us using the address below if you wish to report a suspected breach.
+You can fill in this report a breach form or write to us using the address below if you wish to report a suspected breach.

 Enforcement and Monitoring Officer, South Ribble Borough Council, Civic Centre, West Paddock, Leyland PR25 1DH